 Table of Contents

-People have difficulty accepting compliments because it can be hard to quantify or contextualize the excellent feeling.
+Also peoples have difficulty accepting compliments because it can be hard to quantify or contextualize the excellent feeling.
+Several things make it hard for me to believe and fully accept compliments.

 You don’t know me